 - 2. An investor prepares a single set of financial statements which encompasses the financial results for both it and its investee because: - a.
 The investor has a controlling interest in its investee. - b.
 The investor has a passive interest in its investee. - c.
 The investor has an influential interest in its investee. - d.
-The investor has an active interest in its its investee.
+The investor has an active interest in its investee.

-An investor having a controlling interest in its investee (generally resulting from more than 50% ownership) will prepare consolidated financial statements which encompass the financial results of both it and its investee.
+RATIONALE: An investor having a controlling interest in its investee (generally resulting from more than financial results of both it and its investee.